OxideMod/Oxide.Docs/docs/guides/owners/configure-plugins.md

 # Configuring Plugins

-Most plugins will generate a JSON<sup><a href="/glossary#json">[7]</a></sup> configuration file once loaded.
+Most plugins will generate a <a href="/glossary#json" class="glossary-term">JSON</a> configuration file once loaded.
 With these files, you can adjust how plugins behave to customize your server experience.
 This guide will help you understand how to locate, edit, and apply configuration changes.

 :::warning ⚠️Important Note
 Always make backups of your configuration files before making changes.
-It's easy to make mistakes when editing JSON<sup><a href="/glossary#json">[7]</a></sup> files, and having a backup allows you to restore the original settings if something goes wrong.
+It's easy to make mistakes when editing <a href="/glossary#json" class="glossary-term">JSON</a> files, and having a backup allows you to restore the original settings if something goes wrong.
 :::

 ## 1. Understanding Configuration Files

-Configuration files are saved as JSON<sup><a href="/glossary#json">[7]</a></sup> (JavaScript Object Notation), a lightweight data-interchange format that is both human-readable and machine-parsable.
+Configuration files are saved as <a href="/glossary#json" class="glossary-term">JSON</a> (JavaScript Object Notation), a lightweight data-interchange format that is both human-readable and machine-parsable.
 Here's an example of what a simple configuration file might look like:

 ```json
 {